ranjit0606/Intensive-Vibe-Coding-Capstone-Project-pakathuspot/README.md

 - **⚡ Glassmorphic Dark UI:** Built with a premium, sleek dark-mode user interface using Vite, React, TailwindCSS, and Lucide Icons.

 ---
+## 📖 Project Journey

+PakathuSpot started as a simple travel recommendation system.
+Initially, each agent independently called Gemini, which quickly resulted in API quota limitations and unnecessary costs.

+To solve this, the architecture was redesigned around a Coordinator Agent that orchestrates specialized sub-agents and consolidates all outputs into a single LLM call.
+Later, Ollama integration was added to provide local fallback when Gemini quotas are exhausted.

+The final result is a scalable multi-agent travel planning platform capable of operating both online and offline while maintaining a smooth user experience.

 ## 🤖 Multi-Agent Architecture Diagram